Study Code of Practice and Student Code of Conduct

 How do we assess? add

-Assessment is based on the principle of student success for all, and is rooted in the IB learner profile and the IB criterion-based assessment practices.
+Our assessment approach is based on the principle of student success for all and is rooted in the IB learner profile and the IB criterion-based assessment practices.

 To ensure a full range of assessment strategies, as described above, assessment includes: